Concussions Special Needs Factsheet

-Most concussions occur without loss of consciousness.
+Most concussions happen without loss of consciousness.
 And while most students with a concussion recover quickly and fully, some signs and symptoms of concussions can last for days, weeks, or longer.
-Recognizing concussions when they occur and taking the right steps toward healing can help prevent prolonged symptoms or further serious injury.
+Recognizing concussions and taking the right steps toward healing can help prevent lasting symptoms or further serious injury.

 Signs of concussion include:

 - memory loss